fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The exegetes Ibn Kathir, Qurtubi and Tabari do not read 'daughters' to mean Lot's literal daughters.
 They argue that since a prophet is like a father to his nation, Lot was directing the evildoers to turn away from their sins and engage in healthy and pious relationships with the daughters of the nation, i.e. women in general.

-The angels then revealed their true identities to Lot and said to him, “We are (here) to deliver thee and thy following, except thy wife: she is of those who lag behind."
+The angels then revealed their true identities to Lot and said to him, "We are (here) to deliver thee and thy following, except thy wife: she is of those who lag behind."
 They advised Lot to leave the cities during the night, telling him not to look back.
 Keeping his faith in God, Lot left the cities in the darkness of night, bringing with him his followers and believing family members.
-Finally, morning came, and the Decree of God passed whereupon the Quran reads, “We turned (the cities) upside down, and rained down on them brimstones hard as baked clay, spread, layer on layer,-“ And thus was sealed the fate of the twin cities, falling into destruction and despair and marking the end of the civilisations of Sodom and Gomorrah.
+Finally, morning came, and the Decree of God passed whereupon the Quran reads, "We turned (the cities) upside down, and rained down on them brimstones hard as baked clay, spread, layer on layer,-" And thus was sealed the fate of the twin cities, falling into destruction and despair and marking the end of the civilisations of Sodom and Gomorrah.

     And Lot, who said to his nation: 'Do you commit such indecency (sodomy) in a way that no one has preceded you in the worlds?
 You approach men lustfully instead of women.
 Truly, you are a nation who exceed (in sin).'
 The only answer of his nation was: 'Expel them from your village.
 They are people who keep themselves purified.'
 We saved him and all his family, except his wife, who was made to remain, and We rained down upon them a rain.
 So look how was the end of the evildoers.
     Qur'an 7:80-84